I Wanna Be with You (album): Singles

-"So Real" was released as a single on June 13, 2000 and peaked at number 21 in Australia.
+"So Real" was released as the second single from the album in Australia (but third single overall) on June 13, 2000.
+It spent 11 weeks on the ARIA charts and peaked at number 21.

-"Walk Me Home" was first released on December 6, 1999 as the second single in the US from So Real, but did not chart.
-In October 2000, the song was re-released to promote I Wanna Be with You, peaking at #38 on Billboard Pop 100 chart.
+"Walk Me Home" was first released on December 4, 1999, as the second single in the US from So Real, but did not chart.
+In October 2000, the song was re-released to promote I Wanna Be with You and peaked at number 38 on the Billboard Pop Airplay chart, spending two weeks on the chart.